adamxp12/Cisco-config-gen/README.md

 Requires PHP 5 or later

 Feel free to fork it and submit a pull request if you want to improve it, proberbly needs improving but just don't have time at the moment.

+Future Additions
++ Multiple Extensions
++ Custom Dial Plans
++ Set Timezone and Format

+But at the moment it does the following
++ First Extension
++ Voicemail (*98 as this is the default on asterisk systems)
++ And the phone label

+This code is quite bad, deal with it :D